S-e-m-a-c/Icarus-Mods/README.md

 		Food Decay times have been increased
 		Removed Item.Equip.Quickbar from Meta Canteen and Meta Oxygen tank to prevent them from landing in the Hotbar when "Taking all" from dropship
 		Meta Canteen and Meta Oxygen tank come Prefilled (Curently not working, but does save fill state when returning to orbit
-		Replaced Meta Bandage with a Meta Lantern that can be refilled Meta Furnace now smelts the same as a Concrete Furnace Crocodile now needs a T2 Skinning Knife
+		Replaced Meta Bandage with a Meta Lantern
+		Meta Furnace now smelts the same as a Concrete Furnace Crocodile now needs a T2 Skinning Knife
 		Meta Radar does not need to go in G slot anymore